How to move to Portugal from the United Kingdom

 • Vilamoura International School

-• Secured Services: Consider using secure and inclusive housing services like Spot-a-Home and Flatio.
+• Secured Services: As you prepare your move, consider using secure and inclusive housing services like Spot-a-Home and Flatio.
 These platforms act as mediators with landlords and ensure the quality of listings through physical inspections, though they may be more expensive.

 • Direct Listings: If you're having trouble settling on your initial rental, check out properties on websites like Idealista and Imovirtual.
 These platforms allow direct interactions with landlords or real estate agencies, giving you the opportunity to visit and assess properties personally.

-Advantages of Buying a Home: Buying a home in Portugal can be significantly more affordable than in many parts of the UK.
+Buying a home in Portugal can be significantly more affordable than in many parts of the United Kingdom.
 Owning property not only provides stability but also serves as proof of accommodation when dealing with Portuguese authorities.

 • Realtor: For those unfamiliar with the local real estate market and practices, it's advisable to purchase through a realtor.
 This guarantees accurate handling of all legalities and provides you with expert guidance throughout the process.